AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     Expected:
     - The foodplace will not be pinned.
     - Error details shown in the status message: `This foodplace is not pinned.
 A maximum of 5 pins have been reached`

+### Unpinning a foodplace

+Unpinning a foodplace while all foodplaces are being shown

+- *Prerequisites:*<br>
+    - **At least one foodplace** must exist in the list.
+    - Use the `list` command first to list all foodplaces.
+    - Foodplace being unpinned is currently pinned.

+1. Valid Test case - Unpinning an pinned foodplace:<br>
+    Command: `unpin 1`<br>
+    Expected:
+    - The first foodplace will be unpinned.
+    - Details of the unpinned foodplace shown in the status message: `Unpinned Foodplace: ...`

+1. Invalid Test case - Unpinning a **foodplace at an invalid index**:<br>
+   Command: `unpin 0`<br>
+   Expected:
+    - No foodplace will be pinned.
+    - Error details shown in the status message: `Invalid command format!...`

+1. Invalid Test case - Unpinning a foodplace that is not pinned:<br>
+    Command: `unpin 2`<br>
+    Expected:
+    - The second foodplace remains the same.
+    - Error details shown in the status message: `This foodplace was not pinned`

+### Comparing two foodplaces

+Comparing two foodplaces from the list shown

+- *Prerequisites:*<br>
+    - **At least two foodplace** must exist in the list.
+    - Use the `list` command first to list all foodplaces.

+1. Valid Test case - Comparing two different foodplaces:<br>
+    Command: `compare 1 2`<br>
+    Expected:
+    - The first and second foodplace will be compared.
+    - Details of the comparison shown in the status message.

+1. Invalid Test case - Comparing the same foodplace:<br>
+    Command: `compare 1 1`<br>
+    Expected:
+     - No comparison will be made.
+    - Error details shown in the status message: `The two foodplace indexes cannot be the same`

+1. Invalid Test case - Comparing a **foodplace at an invalid index**:<br>
+   Command: `compare 1 999`<br>
+   Expected:
+    - No comparison will be made.
+    - Error details shown in the status message: `The second foodplace index provided is invalid`

 ### Saving data